Home · Insights · Weird Incidents

 Absurd Edge Cases

-Leap second failures, DST misconfigurations, removing "unused" racks causing physical or airflow failure, saturated failover links.
+Leap second failures, DST misconfigurations, removing “unused” racks causing airflow failure, saturated failover links.

 These incidents aren’t excuses.
 They remind you infrastructure exists in the real world, with weather, animals, humans, physics, and time.